 Overuse elbow problems

 - Bursitis.
-Swelling behind the elbow may be olecranon bursitis (Popeye elbow).
+Swelling behind the elbow may be olecranon bursitis.
+This affects the olecranon bursa at the back of the elbow.

-- Soreness or pain felt on the outside (lateral) part of the elbow may be tennis elbow (lateral epicondylitis).
-This is the most common type of tendinopathy that affects the elbow and most often is caused by overuse of the forearm muscles.
-This overuse may occur during sports, such as tennis, swimming, golf, and sports involving throwing; jobs, such as carpentry or plumbing; or daily activities, such as lifting objects or gardening.
+- Soreness or pain felt on the outside (lateral) part of the elbow may be tennis elbow (lateral epicondylitis or epicondylopathy).
+This is the most common type of tendinopathy that affects the elbow.
+It's most often caused by overuse of the forearm muscles.
+This overuse may occur during sports, such as tennis, swimming, golf, and sports involving throwing.
+Or it may occur when you do certain jobs, such as carpentry or plumbing, or do daily activities, such as lifting objects or gardening.

-- Soreness or pain in the inner (medial) part of the elbow may be golfer's elbow.
-In children who participate in sports that involve throwing, the same elbow pain may be described as Little Leaguer's elbow.
+- Soreness or pain in the inner part (medial) of the elbow may be golfer's elbow (medial epicondylitis or epicondylopathy).
+In children who do sports that involve throwing, the same elbow pain may be called Little Leaguer's elbow.

-- Ulnar nerve compression, which is the pinching of the ulnar nerve in the elbow joint.
-This usually occurs with repeated motions.
+- Ulnar nerve compression.
+This is the pinching of the ulnar nerve in the elbow joint.
+It most often occurs with repeated motions.

 Check Your Symptoms